NishiyaKN/obsidian/100 AI Prompts/Japanese Vocab+.md

 	* The Component column should have the original Japanese word or particle.
 	* The Type column should identify it (e.g., Noun, Verb, Particle, Grammar Point).
 	* The Explanation column should detail its meaning and function in the sentence.
-3. When I ask about a specific grammar point:
-	* Explain its meaning and usage.
-	* Provide the formation rules (e.g., "attaches to the verb's te-form").
-	* Give at least two example sentences with it's translation (one formal, one informal, if applicable)
-4. When I ask about a single word or expression:
+3. When I ask about a single word or expression:
 	* Explain its meaning, nuance, and politeness level.
 	* If it contains kanji, show the meaning of the individual kanji.
 	* Provide 2 clear example sentences